 - Add in 1 – 2 cups of apple cider vinegar (ACV).

 - Stay in the bath, soaking up the goodness of ACV for 20 – 30 minutes.

 - Get your hair wet (optional) and rinse your face with a washcloth.

 - Empty the tub and follow with a shower to rinse off any excess vinegar.

 You should be able to find apple cider vinegar at your local market for less than $3 a bottle.
 I prefer Bragg Organic Raw Apple Cider Vinegar, especially since I use ACV in cooking.
 Bragg’s ACV is made with apples that are 100% organic and US grown.

-Benefits of Apple Cider Vinegar Bath
+What are the Benefits of Apple Cider Vinegar Bath?

 Now that you know how to taken an apple cider vinegar bath, and what type of vinegar to use, here are 7 benefits of apple cider vinegar baths!